Code-Institute-Submissions/stream-one-project-5/README.md

 Further use of JavaScript is made on the Photo Galleries page by the inclusion of a content switcher.
 That script loads up the details of the most recent walk.
 There are links provided which when clicked, use a JavaScript function to display the details of the chosen walk while hiding all the others.

-The Photo Galleries page also features a lightbox script which allows a user to click a thumbnail image and display it at a larger size in the centre of the viewport.
-The script includes 'previous' and 'next' links to enable navigation between images and a 'close' link to remove the lightbox.
+The Photo Galleries page also features a lightbox-style script which allows a user to click a thumbnail image and display it at a larger size in the centre of the viewport.
+The script includes 'previous' and 'next' links to enable navigation between images and a 'close' link to remove the image viewer.

 External scripts are used in the context of the OS Openspace API on both the Home Page and the Upcoming Walks page.
 One of these is accessed remotely from the OS Openspace website, the other is generated using OS Openspace Map Builder and is stored with the site's other JavaScript files.